Húsavík Travel Guide

 Húsavík means ‘the Bay of Houses’, as according to legend, it was settled before the official ‘settlement date’ of 874 AD.

 Garðar Svavarsson was a Swede who wintered in Iceland in 870 AD.
 According to legend and Sagas, he left a man called Náttfari and two slaves to tend a farm here.
-It is said that the town was named after their houses.
+It is said that the town was named after its houses.

 Link to appstore phone